quaderno/quaderno-api/source/includes/_expenses.md

 Attribute     | Mandatory                                | Type/Description
 --------------|------------------------------------------|----------------------------------------------------------------------------------------------------------------------
-description   | **yes**                                  | String(255 chars)
+id            | no                                       | ID.
+Available only for updates description   | **yes**                                  | String(255 chars)
 quantity      | no                                       | Decimal.
 Defaults to 1.0
 unit_price    | **yes**                                  | Decimal